Satwik-Pamulaparthy/Zomato-Restaurant-Data-Analysis/Superstore Dashboard/README.md

 # 📊 Superstore Dashboard

-A data analytics case study on the Superstore dataset, providing insights into sales, profit, returns, and business performance across products, regions, and segments.
+A data analytics case study on the Superstore dataset, providing insights into sales, profit, returns, and business performance across products, regions, and segments using Power BI.

 ---